I asked Claude to build a music player while I cleaned my basement

 A player that:

-- Runs natively on Linux (GTK4, not Electron)
+1. Runs natively on Linux

-- Loads fast and scans local folders
+2. Loads fast and scans local folders

-- Shows albums as a grid with cover art
+3. Shows albums as a grid with cover art

-- Has real search
+4. Has real search

-- Has per-album and per-track notes
+5. Has per-album and per-track notes

-- Never touches your music files
+6. Never edits your music files

-How it organizes music
+How Open Reel organizes music

 The app groups albums by folder, not by tag.
 A folder is an album.
 Every file in that folder belongs to that album, regardless of what any tagger has decided.
 This matches how my library is organized and keeps the display stable even when tags are inconsistent across rips.
+I did this because sometimes the metadata for an album puts 1 song way off into its own album - even when it is in a folder with all the other songs on that album.
+Annoying.

 Tags are still read for track titles, artists, genre, and track order.
 Just not used to group albums.